eunicode/reatom/docs/src/content/docs/handbook/lifecycle.md

 An important aspect of atoms is that they are lazy.
 This means they will only connect when they are used.
-This connection is triggered by `ctx.subscribe`, but the magic of Reatom's internal graph is that ` also(establishes connections.
+This connection is triggered by `myAtom.subscribe`, but the magic of Reatom's internal graph is that an atom call inside a computed or it variation (`effect`, `reatomComponent` etc.) also establishes connections.

 So, if you have a main data atom, compute other atoms from it, and use these computed atoms in some components, the main atom will only connect when one of those components is mounted.